Briefing

 Trend 1: Multi-Agent as Default

 One agent doing everything is on its way out.
-The projects worth watching, MetaGPT, CrewAI and AutoGen, are all built around several agents working together rather than one trying to do the lot (all three are recognised multi-agent frameworks).
+The projects worth watching, MetaGPT, CrewAI and AutoGen, are all built around several agents working together rather than one trying to do the lot (all three are recognised multi-agent frameworks (opens in a new tab)).
 The direction is teams of narrow specialists, not a single jack-of-all-trades.

 You can already see agent organisations forming: groups of agents with set roles, who reports to whom, and rules for how they hand work between each other.
 These aren't just code patterns.
 They're org charts for AI labour.